henriquegogo/dotfiles/README.md

 ln -s ~/.dotfiles/.vimrc ~/.config/nvim/init.vim  # For NeoVim
 ```
 # .tmux.conf
-Change prefix to C-a and set some colors and default settings
+Changes prefix to C-a and set some colors and default settings

 # .bash_aliases
 Prompt config and bash functions
-## Commands
 ### google "Why the sky is blue"
 Search in google using lynx terminal browser.
 Quotes are optional
 ### gitlog